johnbyrne727rit/gallery-gateway/README.md

 Gallery Gateway is this custom replacement software.

+In addition to it's use for art showcases, Gallery Gateway has also been employed to facilitate in the scholarship selection process.
+In the current process, scholarship applications are reviewed by judges manually inspecting art pieces, which must be printed out by the students themselves.
+Gallery Gateway will facilitate this process by condensing all of the scholarship pieces into a single place, allowing for easier judging while also saving students the cost of printing.

 ### Team

-Gallery Gateway was built as a Senior Project for RIT's [Software Engineering Undergraduate Program](http://www.se.rit.edu/) during the Fall 2017 and Spring 2018 semesters.
+Gallery Gateway was built as a Senior Project for RIT's [Software Engineering Undergraduate Program](http://www.se.rit.edu/).

-It was built by [Team A B S T R A C T I O N](http://www.se.rit.edu/~abstraction/), whose members were [Kayla Davis](https://github.com/kayladavis), [Bill Dybas](https://github.com/billdybas), [Robert McLaughlin](https://github.com/robmcl4), and [Tina Howard](https://github.com/chtinahow).
+This iteration of the project was forked from the [original Gallery Gateway Repository](https://github.com/abstractionhq/gallery-gateway/), built by [Team A B S T R A C T I O N](http://www.se.rit.edu/~abstraction/) during the Fall 2017 and Spring 2018 semesters.

-The project was sponsored by Nanette Salvaggio and coached by Bill Stumbo.
+The second iteration of the project was built during the Fall 2019 and Spring 2020 semesters by [The Curators](http://www.se.rit.edu/~thecurators/) under supervision of sponsor Nanette Salvaggio and faculty coach Mohamed Wiem Mkaouer

-### Process

-We followed a Distributed Scrum process with sprints lasting two weeks.
-We conducted daily stand-ups over [Slack](https://slack.com/) and used [ZenHub](https://www.zenhub.com/) to manage our backlog of stories.
-Before each sprint, we met to triage, plan, and point stories, and after each sprint, we held a retrospective meeting.
-We met with our sponsor weekly to verify and validate requirements, whiteboard interface designs, and demo progress.
-We tracked our time using [Toggl](https://toggl.com/).

-Our two primary metrics were Velocity and Code Coverage.

-See our [Interim Presentation](https://youtu.be/iLT2T8WT80Q?t=28m20s) and [Final Presentation](https://youtu.be/1mFXTtoqFw8?t=1h3m52s) for more details.

 ## Architecture